The Fury of the Cow!

 I made a few different arrangements on the layout.
 Most of you will notice my new banner.
 A strong statement of my support.

-jhawk 1:02 PM - [Link] - Comments ()
+posted for you by jhawk 2:02 PM - [Link] - Comments ()

 IMPORTANT!!
 Write your congressman.
-They are trying to do now what they failed to accomplish in th
+They are try

 IMPORTANT!!
 Write your congressman.
 They are trying to do now what they failed to accomplish in the 50's.
 See the horrible things they are trying to pull off.

-steer 11:31 AM - [Link] - Comments ()
+posted for you by steer 12:31 PM - [Link] - Comments ()

 Party